cisco/lal-build-manager/README.md

 Done automatically on validated merge.
 Jenkins will create a tag for each successful build and that tag should be fetchable from artifactory.

 ### Creating a new component
-Create a git repo, `lal init` it, then install deps and verify it builds.
+Create a git repo, `lal init` it, then update deps and verify it builds.

 ```sh
 mkdir newcomponent